OS2mo/os2mo-amqp-trigger-metrics/README.md

 SPDX-License-Identifier: MPL-2.0
 -->

-# OS2mo AMQP Trigger Example
+# OS2mo AMQP Trigger Metrics

-This repository contains an example implementation of an OS2mo AMQP Trigger receiver.
+This repository contains an OS2mo AMQP Trigger receiver that exposes metrics about changes in MO.

 ## Usage
 Adjust the `AMQP_HOST` variable to OS2mo's running message-broker, either;